MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-nlb-management-v1.md

 :::moniker range="<=azure-pipelines-2019"

 <!-- :::editable-content name="description"::: -->
-Use this task to connect or disconnect an Azure virtual machine's network interface to a Load Balancer's back-end address pool.
+Use this task to connect or disconnect an Azure virtual machine's network interface to a load balancer's back-end address pool.
 <!-- :::editable-content-end::: -->

 :::moniker-end